Best Ultralight Sandals For Backpacking 2026

 - Cons: Middling traction.
 Light-not-ultralight.
 No heel strap.
 Not suitable for long distance walking.

-The Lunda Sandals Venado 2.0 are a great all-arounder, and offer a very secure fit, including a front ankle strap plus heel.
-By a small margin, they’re also the lightest in the lightweight-not-ultralight category.
-Our biggest knock against them is that the bottom is textured-not-lugged, so you get a bit less traction on slopes.
+The Lunda Venado Winged are a great all-purpose sandal that happens to be really light.
+They offer a very secure winged fit, including a front ankle strap plus heel.
+Our biggest knock against them is that the bottom is textured-not-lugged, so you get a bit less traction on slopes, but lack of lugs reduces weight.

 - Price: $95